-If you have any concerns, you should either get a licensed electrical contractor to look at your house and give you a recommendation or get an L&I electrical permit to inspect your existing electrical system before you turn everything on.
+If you have any concerns, you should either get a licensed electrical contractor to look at your property and give you a recommendation or purchase an L&I electrical permit for a safety inspection to check for visually apparent problems before you turn everything on.

-In flooding or earthquake situations the damage to your electrical system may be hidden from view.
+In flooding or earthquake situations, the damage to your electrical system may be hidden from view.